 Now I just need to get around to doing it.

-This year I wanted something different, though: a Whole30 sweet potato casserole with absolutely no sweeteners, finished off with a pretend praline topping.
+This year I wanted something different: a Whole30 sweet potato casserole with absolutely no sweeteners, finished off with a pretend praline topping.
 Pecans, ghee, cinnamon, and a bit of chopped dates for good Whole30-indulgence measure.
 It’s magical.

 In fact, I made this Whole30 sweet potato casserole for my very-non-Whole30 best friend and mom for a little early Thanksgiving (life of the food blogger), and it was their favorite dish out of everything!
 Not sure how they could even top the magic that is my Whole30 green bean casserole, but hey!
 That just really says something about this Whole30 sweet potato casserole.